mattlamb99/vMix-EmberPlus/README.md

 emberplus-connection
 chalk
 Configuration
 By default, the bridge expects the vMix instance to be available on localhost port 8099.
-If your vMix instance is running on a different host or port, update the following constants in bridge.js:
+If your vMix instance is running on a different host or port, update the following constants in bridge.js, Or by Setting ENV variables ```VMIX_HOST``` and or ```VMIX_PORT```

 ```